victorliu5296/lottery-ticket-hypothesis/README.md

 # lottery-ticket-hypothesis
-Standalone experiment for verifying the Lottery Ticket Hypothesis paper using the MNIST dataset
+Standalone python notebook experiment runnable in Google Colaboratory for verifying the [Lottery Ticket Hypothesis paper](https://arxiv.org/abs/1803.03635) using the MNIST dataset